This post may contain affiliate links.

 Also I’d LOVE to see your cooking creations.
 If you’d like to share yours with me, you can tag me on Instagram (@tamingtwins).

-Colcannon is delicious, light and fluffy mashed potatoes with spring onions (scallions), cabbage, cream, plenty of butter and seasoning.
-Topped with chives, this Irish potato recipe is the ultimate comfort food side dish.
+Colcannon is a traditional Irish potato recipe is the ultimate side dish.
+It's delicious, light and fluffy mashed potatoes with spring onions, cabbage, cream, plenty of butter and seasoning is simply heavenly comfort food.

 Prep Time: 10 minutes